How to Install OpenJDK 25 on Debian 13, 12 and 11

 /usr/lib/jvm/java-25-openjdk-amd64

 If you installed Eclipse Temurin instead, the path is /usr/lib/jvm/temurin-25-jdk-amd64.
 On ARM64 systems (such as Raspberry Pi or AWS Graviton instances), the directory name ends with -arm64 instead of -amd64.
-Always use the dirname command above to detect the correct path for your architecture and installation method.
+Detect the path from the active java command so it matches your architecture and installation method.

 Add the export to your ~/.bashrc file to set JAVA_HOME for the current user.
 Using command substitution detects the correct path automatically, regardless of whether you installed via Debian APT or Temurin: